OSDeploy/GitBook/osmedia/reference/get-osmedia.md

 # Get-OSMedia

-* 18.06.26 Renamed variables.
-Added BuildsPath
+* 18.06.26 Renamed parameters.
+Added BuildsPath parameter
 * 18.06.25 Initial Release

 Returns the Directory Paths used by all OSMedia.